Bible History Online Images & Resource Pages

 Well

-Wells in Palestine are usually excavated from the solid limestone rock, sometimes with steps to descend into them.
+Wells in Israel are usually excavated from the solid limestone rock, sometimes with steps to descend into them.
 Ge 24:16 The brims are furnished with a curb or low wall of stone, bearing marks of high antiquity in the furrows worn by the ropes used in drawing water.
 It was on a curb of this sort that our Lord sat when he conversed with the woman of Samaria, Joh 4:6 and it was this, the usual stone cover, which the woman placed on the mouth of the well at Bahurim, 2Sa 17:19 where the Authorized Version weakens the sense by omitting the article.
 The usual methods for raising water are the following:

 1. The rope and bucket, or waterskin.
 Ge 24:14-20; Joh 4:11